TheWorkflowAcademy/Deluge-Null-Check-Tips/README.md

 }
 ```
 ### Tip #3
 When you `get()` a string field from Zoho CRM and there's no value in that field, it will return *null*.
 Whereas in Zoho Creator, it returns an empty string "".
-It is important to know how Zoho returns null values when it comes to writing null checks.
+When it comes to writing null checks, it is important to know how Zoho returns null values.
 * Zoho CRM: Validate with *null*.
 ```javascript
 if (var != null)